berkbuyukdurak/restful-api-case-study/README.md

 Ran all test suites.
 ```

+# Endpoints

+There are 3 endpoints in this API.

 ## Countries API
 | Method                       | Description                                                     | Required Fields
 | ---------------------------- | --------------------------------------------------------------- | ------------------------